tr1813/migovec-resurvey-project/migovecsurveydata/README.md

 running `cavern` on their respective files.

 `mig.svx`: all caves on mig
-`system_migovec.svx`: all caves connected into System Migovec (M2, M16, M18, Vrtnarija, Primadonna, Monatip)
+`system_migovec.svx`: all caves connected into System Migovec (M2, M16, M18, Vrtnarija, Primadona, Monatip, Ubend)

 Others are just the entrances listed seperated by an underscore.

-## 2008 Notes:
-The survey is still tied into the above 1:10'000 IAS coordinates.
-Though GPS should today offer more accuracy, the alignment of GPS Latitude and Longtitude with the local grid is still unclear and errorprone.

-The data should hopefully be improved to reflect the three-system nature of the mountain, and allow a more modular selection of cave passage to display.